Friday, August 29, 2025

 James sighed, folded up his laptop, and started grabbing equipment from the shelf.
 “I-35 bridge in Minneapolis collapsed.
 You see anything on the news?”

 “What??”
 Joan asked but was already looking at her brand-new cell phone.
-What was it called?
-IPhone?
+What was it called? iPhone?
 Smartphone?
 She could do web searches on it, though.
-“Oh my god.
+“Oh my God.
 It looks bad, James.”

 “Well, go home and pack.
 Get dinner.
 We’re getting on a plane in 4 hours and taking a red-eye to Minneapolis.
 I’ll pick you up in an hour or so.”